-In Seattle, where art seems to spring from the ground like weeds from sidewalk cracks, it takes a truly audacious design to generate as much attention as Microsoft co-founder Paul Allen’s contribution to the local art scene.
+In Seattle, where art seems to spring from the ground like weeds from sidewalk cracks, it takes a truly audacious project to generate as much attention as Microsoft co-founder Paul Allen’s contribution to the local art scene.

-Opened in 2000 as just the Experience Music Project, it struggled at first, and, in an attempt to bolster attendance, Paul Allen added the Science Fiction Museum and Hall of Fame in the South wing of the building.
-Originally treated as separate museums, they have since merged, attracting a curious mix of music lovers and sci-fi aficionados ever since.
+Opened in 2000 as the Experience Music Project, with a special emphasis on legendary rock guitarist and Seattle native Jimi Hendrix, it struggled at first.
+In an attempt to bolster attendance, Allen added the Science Fiction Museum and Hall of Fame to the south wing of the building in 2004.
+Originally treated as separate museums, they later merged to become EMP|SFM, attracting a curious mix of music lovers and sci-fi aficionados.